oretoise/docs/_docs/events/new-event.md

 ![]({{site.url}}{{site.baseurl}}/assets/images/events/edit_url.png)

 Choose a **unique** landing page URL for this.
+You **cannot** have spaces in the URL!
 For example, if you are attending the 2019 UPCEA conference, choose something like "upcea_2019".

 ![]({{site.url}}{{site.baseurl}}/assets/images/events/url_field.png)

-### Acquire students
+### Test the Form
 From here, right-click on the now-customized URL and click "Open Link in New Tab".

 ![]({{site.url}}{{site.baseurl}}/assets/images/events/link_new_tab.png)